Ex-Manchester United star urges fans to stop singing chant which includes racial stereotype

 (CNN)Former Manchester United player Park Ji-sung has asked fans to stop singing a famous chant about him which makes reference to Koreans eating dog meat.

-The South Korean star, a fan favourite during his time at Old Trafford, says he doesn't think supporters mean to offend but is aware the song makes younger players feel uncomfortable.
+The South Korean star, a fan favorite during his time at Old Trafford, says he doesn't think supporters mean to offend but is aware the song makes younger players feel uncomfortable.

 Park played more than 200 matches during his seven seasons at United, winning multiple trophies including four Premier League titles and one Champions League trophy.